 Creating data bunker account in console

-1. (Highly recommended) Create a logging account from the organizations master account
+1. Create a logging account from the organizations management account

 Best practice is to have a separate logging account for your data bunker.
 This account should only be accessible by folks in your security group with a read only role.
 How you create this account will depend on your organization’s policies, the instructions below are guidance on how to do this.
 If you do not currently have a landing zone setup see the quest Quick Steps to Security Success for a more in-depth discussion.

-- Login to the master account of your AWS Organization
+- Login to the management account of your AWS Organization

 - If you do not have an account within your organization to store security logs.
 Navigate to AWS Organizations and select Create Account.
 Include a cross account access role and note it’s name (default is OrganizationAccountAccessRole) - we will modify this later to remove unnecessary access